 At the time of the deal, Haelan was buying the market leader in baseball cards.
 But by the end of 1952, Topps had overtaken them.
 In 1952 it was a close race.
 But in 1953, Topps outsold Bowman almost 3 to 1 in spite of Bowman issuing a landmark set that year.

-Bowman and Topps spent the early 1950s entangled in legal battles over the contracts permitting players to appear on their cards.
+Bowman and Topps spent the early 1950s entangled in a landmark legal case over the contracts permitting players to appear on their cards.
 Both companies had habits of signing the same players to “exclusive” contracts, and it was better PR to sue each other than to sue the players.
 As a result, both companies spent about $100,000 a year fighting each other.
 Keep in mind that prior to 1954, no company had ever sold a million dollars’ worth of cards in a year.
-So the legal battle represented significant overhead.
+So the legal battles represented significant overhead.

 Connelly Container had the final say in the matter.
 Connelly was more interested in a walk-away deal.
 The risk that Topps might be able to drag Bowman’s former owner into court along with its new competitor was small.
 But Connelly wanted no part in it.
 This was the last of a series of events that led to Topps getting essentially a 25-year monopoly on the sale of baseball cards.